Peter Mandelson: Undisclosed home loan scandal

 Mandelson was a friend of Labour MP and aerospace CEO Geoffrey Robinson since 1979 when he was a researcher to Labour MP Albert Booth.
 Mandelson had previously been financially supported by Robinson while working with trade unions, and had remained in touch with him intermittently.
-Robinson, stated that in 1994, Mandelson had written to Brown, offering his services and stating to Brown he should not seek leadership of what would become New Labour, and in so doing gravitated towards Tony Blair, causing a rift (also referred to as a "feud" by The Guardian) between Brown and Mandelson.
+Robinson stated that in 1994 Mandelson wrote to Brown, offering his services and stating to Brown he should not seek leadership of what would become New Labour, and in so doing gravitated towards Tony Blair, causing a rift (also referred to as a "feud" by The Guardian) between Brown and Mandelson.

+Mandelson bought a home in an exclusive area of Notting Hill in October 1996 partly with an interest-free unsecured personal loan of £373,000 (£753,144 adjusted for inflation in 2025) from Robinson, whose business dealings were later subject to an inquiry by Mandelson's department.
+The total value of the home was £475,000 (£959,097 adjusted for inflation in 2025).

-In 1996, Mandelson was invited to a New Statesman party in the Grosvenor House Hotel to Robinson's flat, and then subsequently to a dinner by Robinson, where Mandelson discussed difficulties with calls from Tony Blair at early hours, and also in a cri de coeur complained to Robinson that he was miserable in his small flat in Wilmington Square, and about his financial circumstances due to his "modest" salary in New Labour, complaining that he did not have "a flat in which he could relax and entertain his friends".
-Following this, Robinson queried his intentions: "I asked what he had in mind.
+In 1996, Mandelson was at a dinner at Robinson's flat, where he discussed difficulties with calls from Tony Blair at early hours, and also in a cri de coeur complained to Robinson that he was miserable in his small flat in Wilmington Square, and about his financial circumstances due to his "modest" salary in New Labour, complaining that he did not have "a flat in which he could relax and entertain his friends".
+Following this, Robinson queried his intentions: I asked what he had in mind.
 He said "Oh there is a place in Notting Hill I would really like, but it's too expensive and there is no-one to help me!"
-At this point I said that financially I was in a good position and that I might be able to assist if he wanted me to. [...]
+At this point I said that financially I was in a good position and that I might be able to assist if he wanted me to. ...

 My interpretation of his remark was and remains that he was looking for a loan.
 I would not say that is why he had come to dinner.
-But, to judge from the alacrity with which he responded, I do not think I misinterpreted what he said."
-(The Unconventional Minister, p6)Mandelson rang Robinson at 9 am the next morning "anxiously asking if [Robinson] would buy him a house", to which Robinson responded in the affirmative, signalling he would give the loan to Mandelson.
-Robinson was also previously known as being linked to disgraced former businessman Robert Maxwell, had offshore funds which posed problems during his time in Labour, and was also alleged to have offered similar loans to other members of New Labour's cabinet.
+But, to judge from the alacrity with which he responded, I do not think I misinterpreted what he said.

+Mandelson rang Robinson at 9 am the next morning and asked if [Robinson] would help him buy a house, to which Robinson agreed, saying he would give the loan to Mandelson.
+Robinson was known for being linked to disgraced former businessman Robert Maxwell, had offshore funds which posed problems during his time in Labour, and was also alleged to have offered similar loans to other members of New Labour's cabinet.